QI-CSHL/QuantLabs2025/qi_2025_analysis_lab_manual/Lab06_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 Now, we need to install some packages that will allow us to activate the GPU.
 Remember that in deep learning, it is advantageous to run computation on the GPU as they contain specialized hardware to do very fast matrix multiplications -- exacty the kind of thing that deep learning needs a lot of!

-Careamics is a deep learning package built around PyTorch, an open-source deep learning framework made by Meta.
+CAREamics is a deep learning package built around PyTorch, an open-source deep learning framework made by Meta.
 Installation instructions can be found [here](https://pytorch.org/get-started/locally/). but we need to be careful here to match the particular version to our computer specifications (specifically, the version of our GPU drivers).
 In our case, we need to install pytorch using the following command:

 > `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`